- About music therapy

 - Contact / find us

 Tina qualified as a music therapist in 2000, following a degree in Social Psychology from Sussex University in 1992.
-She has since worked in a wide range of settings, including 7 years for the NHS in CAHMS (Sutton), Child Development (Chelsea and Westminster Hospital) and Adult Learning Disability services (Carshalton), elderly Mental Health and Special Schools.
+She has since worked in a wide range of settings, including 7 years for the NHS in Child and Adolescent Mental Health (Sutton), Child Development (Chelsea and Westminster Hospital) and Adult Learning Disability services (Carshalton), elderly Mental Health and Special Schools.
 Tina has extensive experience working with clients with autism and learning disabilities of all ages and abilities, frequently combined with mental health issues.
-Tina set up Belltree in 2008 in response to the lack of music therapy provision in the Brighton and Sussex area and continues to lead the service as a director, alongside her clinical supervision practice and work as a visiting lecturer on the MA Music Therapy course at Roehampton University.
+Her special interest is voice work.
+Tina set up Belltree in 2008 in response to the lack of music therapy provision in the Brighton and Sussex area and continues to lead the service as a director, alongside her caseload and clinical supervision practice.
+She is also director for Vocal Psychotherapy UK and a visiting lecturer on the MA Music Therapy course at Roehampton University.
+She is approved as a clinical supervisor by the British Association for Music Therapy (BAMT).